halt-dos/wiki-base/docs/products/platform/stacks/settings/aaa_policy.md

 This option allows the user to select the type of implementation it can be either **TACACS** or **RADIUS**.

-**Terminal Access Controller Access Control System (TACACS+)** is a Cisco proprietary protocol that is used for the communication of the Cisco client and Cisco ACS server.
+1. - **Terminal Access Controller Access Control System** (TACACS+) is a Cisco proprietary protocol that is used for the communication of the Cisco client and Cisco ACS server.
 It uses TCP port number **49** which makes it reliable.

-**Remote Access Dial-In User Service (RADIUS)** is an open standard protocol used for the communication between any vendor AAA client and ACS server.
+2. - **Remote Access Dial-In User Service** (RADIUS) is an open standard protocol used for the communication between any vendor AAA client and ACS server.
 It uses port number **1812** for authentication and authorization and *1813* for accounting.

 **Host Name**